jupyterhub/jupyterhub-idle-culler/README.md

 Finally, note that a Jupyter Notebook server can shut itself down without without intervention by jupyterhub-idle-culler if `NotebookApp.shutdown_no_activity_timeout` is configured.

+### Caveats

+#### Pagination

+JupyterHub 2.0 introduces pagination to the [/users][users-api] API endpoint.
+This pagination does not guarantee a consistent snapshot for consecutive requests spread over time, so it is possible for a highly active hub to occasionally miss culling users crossing page boundaries between requests.
+This is expected to be an infrequent occurrence and only result in delaying a server being culled by one cull interval in realistic scenarios, so of minor consequence in JupyterHub.

+The issue can be mitigated by requesting a larger page size, via e.g. `--api-page-size=200`, but feel free to open an issue if this is causing a problem for you.